snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 </command>
 ```

-The Device Selector command parameter type supports the [Device Selector property][2].
+The Device Selector command parameter type supports the Device Selector property.
 This is  a property that can be added to a DriverWorks driver.
 Device Selector allows you (as the driver developer) to display a list of devices that may be associated with the driver you have developed.
 These devices can then be selected from within composer.

 In order for this property to work, a command needs to be created in the \<devicedata\>\<config\> section of the c4z driver.xml file.
 This command must include the DEVICE\_SELECTOR\_ parameter type.